 My focus was primarily on the bottom graphic titled, "How fast are students progressing?".
-Showing direct, literal progress of students in the tutor helps teachers more accurately understand how the tutor, mastery, and errors work.
+Showing direct progress of students over calendar days in the tutor helps teachers more accurately understand how the tutor, mastery, and errors work.

 Various filtering methods show: students who are "stuck", students learning the same concepts, students abusing the hint button, and students in alphabetical order.
 These filters address either a need teachers requested or positively augments a behavior already practiced by teachers which I learned through research.

 I planned the interview protocol with Kenneth Holstein, but designed almost all of the interview materials myself.
 Our objective was to understand what needs a dashboard must fulfill, our overarching goal to augment and enhance a teacher's ability to circulate effectively.
 I interviewed three different middle school teachers.

 "If you could have any super power to help you teach, what would it be and how would you use it?"

 In beginning the interviews with a question about super powers, I intended to frame the interview as being exploratory; many of the teachers interviewed were recently shown high fidelity versions of dashboards.
 Moving the teachers expectations towards participatory design with a simple, open-ended question encouraged participation and creativity.